 The primary reason why we have two formulas for the same color is that we work with two different tools when creating permanent and semi-permanent eyebrows.
 One is the digital/mechanical device and the other is the Microblade hand tool.
 If you have worked with both, then you'll know what we're talking about.

 The digital device is an expensive and fragile piece of equipment.
 If pigment is too thick, it can clog the needle cartridge and cause the machine to fail.
 The Microblade hand tool is basically a pen with a tiny configuration of needles on the end.
-If the pigment is too thin, it won't stay on the Microblade needles and will splash all over your client's face.
-The reason thin pigment doesn't splash with a machine is because the color is locked inside the needle cartridge.
+If the pigment is too thin, it won't stay on the Microblade needles and will run down your client's face.

 With that being said, we use our thinner pigment formula for machine use and we use the thicker pigment formula for hand tool use.